ServiceInnovationLab/smartstart-frontend/README.md

 `npm run build -- --endpoint https://www.govt.nz/BoacAPI/v1/all`

+#### piwik_instance

+Location of your Piwik analytics instance.
+If not supplied, analytics API calls will just be sent to `/`.

 #### piwik

 This stipulates which Piwik site ID number to use.
 It should be a numeric value.